 - Trading universe: all global asset ETF with liquid options including equities, fixed income, real estate, commodities and currencies, plus individual securities that are doing badly as underlyings to sell calls as lottery tickets.
 Finding suitable ETF is still done by hand (if you know of a screener that uses liquid option availability as one of its criteria, please let me know!), looking for option availability and tolerable bid- ask spreads.

-- Basic entry rules: to sell puts (for short calls use reverse criteria) do a monthly check: if ETF price is above its long term moving average (150 to 300 days, I use a 275 day SMA to be a bit on the longer side from the commonly used 200 day SMA) and 12 month momentum has risen to the top 20% in the last 1-3 months (this screener works well), write puts on all these ETF checking on diversification, liquidity and capacity of portfolio allocation.
+- Basic entry rules: to sell puts (for short calls use reverse criteria) do a monthly check: if ETF price is above its long term moving average (150 to 300 days, I use a 275 day SMA to be a bit on the longer side from the commonly used 200 day SMA) and 12 month momentum has risen to the top 20% in the last 1-3 months (this screener works well), write puts on all ETF passing the screen, checking for diversification, liquidity and capacity of portfolio allocation.

-- Position size, strikes and time to expiration: Each position is calculated by writing option premium for 0,5% of capital, which automatically scales positions approximately by the underlying´s volatility.
+- Position size, strikes and time to expiration: Each position is calculated by writing option premium for 0,5% of capital, which automatically results in scaling positions approximately by the underlying´s volatility (the underlying´s volatility determines option prices).
 Strikes are 2% – 5% OTM for puts and around 5% OTM for calls.
 Expiration dates are spread equally from 2 to 6 months to diversify across time, new positions are placed in the slots, that are opening by exiting existing positions.